-- (i) An employee of a labour hire business shall not replace an employee of the employer on a permanent basis. - (ii) This clause does not apply to the employment of apprentices and/or trainees by a group training business. - (iii) For the purpose of this clause: - (a) a "labour hire business" is a bona fide labour hire business (whether an organisation, business enterprise, company, partnership, co-operative, sole trader, family trust or unit trust, corporation and/or person) which supplies staff employed or engaged by it to the employer on an on-hire basis for the purpose of such staff performing work or services for that employer.
-Provided that a business is not a labour hire business if: - (1) the staff of that business are not performing the specific duties of a position(s) covered by the employer's organisation structure; - (2) the business is providing professional business services which cannot reasonably be fulfilled by the employer's employees, for a specified period of time or for a specific task (for example, legal, financial or accounting services); - (3) the business is a bona fide contractor providing both equipment and employees to the employer; or - (4) the business is another entity covered by this Award. - (b) a "group training business" is a bona fide group training business (whether an organisation, business enterprise, company, partnership, co-operative, sole trader, family trust or unit trust, corporation and/or person) which has as its business function, or one of its business functions, to supply apprentices and/or trainees to the employer for the purpose of such staff performing work or services as an apprentice or trainee for that employer.
+- (i) Labour hire staff employed by a labour hire business shall not be engaged on a permanent basis in work functions ordinarily filled by permanent employees of the employer.
+In ensuring that labour hire staff are not engaged on a permanent basis the employer shall review the use of labour hire services on an annual basis. - (ii) This clause does not apply to the employment of apprentices and/or trainees by a group training business. - (iii) For the purpose of this clause: - (a) a "labour hire business" is a bona fide labour hire business (whether an organisation, business enterprise, company, partnership, co-operative, sole trader, family trust or unit trust, corporation and/or person) which supplies staff employed or engaged by it to the employer on an on-hire basis for the purpose of such staff performing work or services for that employer.
+Provided that a business is not a labour hire business if: - (1) the staff of that business are not performing the specific duties of a position(s) covered by the employer's organisation structure; - (2) the business is providing professional business services which cannot reasonably be fulfilled by the employer's employees, for a specified

-(iv) Notwithstanding the provisions of subclause (i), the employer and the relevant union may agree in writing that the employer may replace an employee of the employer on a permanent basis with the employee of a labour hire business.
+- period of time or for a specific task (for example, legal, financial or accounting services); - (3) the business is a bona fide contractor providing both equipment and employees to the employer; or - (4) the business is another entity covered by this Award. - (b) a "group training business" is a bona fide group training business (whether an organisation, business enterprise, company, partnership, co-operative, sole trader, family trust or unit trust, corporation and/or person) which has as its business function, or one of its business functions, to supply apprentices and/or trainees to the employer for the purpose of such staff performing work or services as an apprentice or trainee for that employer. - (iv) Notwithstanding the provisions of subclause (i), the employer and the relevant union may agree in writing that the employer may replace an employee of the employer on a permanent basis with the employee of a labour hire business.

-29. MULTIPLE EMPLOYMENT
+30. MULTIPLE EMPLOYMENT

-Where an employee is employed in a second position with the employer the second position may, for all purposes of the Award, be regarded as a separate and distinct employment engagement from the original employment provided that:
+Where an employee is employed in a second position with the employer the second position shall, for all purposes of the Award, be regarded as a separate and distinct employment engagement from the original employment provided that: